 Pawhuska, Oklahoma, is the home base of Ree Drummond, The Pioneer Woman, and she has turned this tiny town into a fun weekend destination.
 When planning a pioneer getaway in Pawhuska, book a room at Drummond's boutique hotel The Boarding House, and be sure to stop into the Mercantile (pictured), a restaurant and shopping hub that'll charm you as soon as you set foot in the door.
 (Just be sure to book early—Pawhuska is becoming more popular by the day!)
 Still working on your itinerary?
 Check out these four things everyone should do when visiting Pawhuska.

 A Getaway Fit for a Queen (City)

 Set your sights on the Queen City for a low-key vacation in a metro hub with plenty to do, eat, and see.
 Check out Freedom Park for a long walk, Blumenthal Performing Arts Center for a fun show, and SouthPark for plenty of shopping.
-Don’t miss Kindred, Good Food on Montford, and Nova's Bakery for delicious eats.
-In Charlotte, you’ll have your pick of places to stay; we’d recommend The Ivey’s Hotel or The Park Hotel.
+Don't miss Kindred, Good Food on Montford, and Haberdish for the fried chicken.
+In Charlotte, you'll have your pick of places to stay; we'd recommend The Ivey's Hotel or The Park Hotel.
 Want more Charlotte recs?
 We have you covered.